Louise Crawford

-Louise Crawford (born 1978 in Queensland, Australia) is an Australian film and television actress, who is a Councillor and former Mayor of the City of Port Phillip.
+Louise Crawford (born 1978) is an Australian film and television actress, who is a councillor and mayor of the City of Port Phillip.
 Crawford has appeared in many Australian soaps and dramas, including a role as Sgt.
 Karen Hatzic in primetime drama series City Homicide.

 Political career

 Crawford is a member of the Victorian branch of the Australian Labor Party.

 Crawford is an activist for climate change action and trained with Al Gore in The Climate Reality Project.
 She was the unsuccessful Labor candidate for the seat of Brighton for the 2014 Victorian state election.
 In 2016, Crawford was elected as a Councillor of the City of Port Phillip, Canal Ward.
 On 29 Nov 2018 Cr Crawford was elected Deputy Mayor of that council.
 She also ran for the Australian Senate in the 2019 Australian federal election but was unsuccessful.

 Crawford was re-elected as a Councillor for Port Phillip in October 2020, and served as Mayor from 2020 to 2021.
 Under her leadership the Council faced significant challenges resulting from the COVID-19 pandemic.